 Lower-quality fleece is prone to shedding or pilling so be sure of the quality.
 Another aspect of fleece is the weight and thickness to a lesser degree.

 The heavier a fleece blanket is the warmer it’s going to be and in warmer countries, they will only be used for the few cold winter months of the year.

-Plush blankets tend to have a long soft nap which is long soft directional fibres that are cut or looped to the same length.
+Plush blankets tend to have a long soft nap which is long soft directional fibers that are cut or looped to the same length.

 A plush blanket can be seen as an exaugurated version of a polar fleece blanket.
 It is super soft, cozy, and warm.
 The brushing and shearing process to round off a plush blanket ensures that pilling will not happen or in most cases is greatly diminished.

 The raised nature of plush blankets creates a fiber-rich air cushion between you and the base of the blanket which helps to circulate air and regulate body heat in the process.
 This mimics the natural temperature regulating characteristic of wool which retains warmth but prevents overheating.

 Generally speaking, microfiber should be considered safe because it had to go through ethical health screening processes to be approved for use.

 However, there have been concerns raised about microfiber being a petroleum-based synthetic product that is said to cause respiratory and other issues like skin-related allergies.